 From your weekly income or paycheck, this amount is protected from debt collection:

-Important Note: Don't forget warning at the top of this page.
-Different rules apply to some special categories of debt such as child support.
+Important Note: Different rules apply to some special categories of debt, like child support.

 These sources of income are exempt from debt collection: